How to Calculate Employee Classes by Role: 2026 ICHRA Guide

 There is no legal limit to the number of classes you can have.
 You can create as many distinct classes as you need to fit your workforce structure, as long as each one is based on the 11 legitimate criteria or a combination of them.

-For Applicable Large Employers (ALEs), an ICHRA offer is considered affordable if the amount an employee must pay for the lowest cost silver plan in their area (after your allowance) is less than a certain percentage of their household income (around 8.39% for 2024).
-Platforms like SimplyHRA provide tools and calculators to help you determine safe harbor allowance amounts to meet this requirement.
+For Applicable Large Employers (ALEs), an ICHRA offer is considered affordable if the amount an employee must pay for the lowest cost silver plan in their area (after your allowance) is less than a certain percentage of their household income (around 9.96% for 2026).
+Platforms like SimplyHRA provide tools and calculators to help you determine

 A Smarter Way to Offer Health Benefits